Geographical indications for agricultural products and foodstuffs explained

 What are the benefits of EU GIs?

-The main benefit is the protection a GI provides against misuse or fraudulent use of a protected name by third parties.
+A GI protects against misuse or fraudulent use of a protected name by third parties.
 A GI can establish certain conditions for the use of a name, ensuring the quality of the product is secured.
 For example, the certification scheme for Darjeeling tea ensures that this name can only be used for 100% Darjeeling tea that is sold by a registered Darjeeling seller.
 Prior to the registration, some sellers in the EU were marketing as Darjeeling tea containing only 51% Darjeeling, potentially jeopardising the quality and reputation of the tea (ECORYS & COGEA 2020).

 Does securing an EU PGI mean greater sales or higher economic value?